The Bankrate promise

-When you’re on the hunt for a new place, you’ll notice that some homes are in a community with a homeowners association, or HOA.
-Some folks think of HOAs as over-reaching neighborhood patrols, while others believe the rules protect and enhance property values.
+When you’re on the hunt for a new place, you might come across homes in a community with a homeowners association, or HOA.
+Some believe an HOA’s rules and regulations protect and enhance property values, while others think of HOAs as over-reaching neighborhood patrols.

 What is an HOA?